npoussu/MediMate/README.md

 # MediMate - A medication reminder application

-MediMate is an application where the user can input a list of medications they are currently using and set the time when each medication is taken.
-The app will alarm the user when it’s time to take a certain medication.
+MediMate is an medication reminder application where the user can input a list of medications they are currently using and set the time when each medication is taken.
+The app will notify the user when it’s time to take a certain medication.
 The app is targeting smartphones running Android OS.

 ## Getting Started